 Safe Routes to School Improvement Projects

-Austin Public Works’ Safe Routes to School Program is identifying projects to help children safely and easily travel to and from school.
-As part of the 2016 Mobility Bond, the Safe Routes Program is working on Infrastructure Reports.
-These reports rank projects by need and cost benefit so that our program can fund high priority projects throughout Austin.
+As part of the 2016 Mobility Bond, Austin Public Works’ Safe Routes to School Program is identifying projects to help children safely and easily travel to and from school.

 The 2016 Mobility Bond included $27.5M for Safe Routes to School.
 These funds will be divided evenly between all 10 Austin City Council districts.